Promo code SPRING2022 will be automatically applied at checkout!

 a bowl of quinoa with veggies, egg, and bread

 Being mindful of your portion sizes and carbohydrate intake can contribute to healthy A1C levels.
-The American Diabetes Association advises monitoring the amount of carbs you eat in each meal or snack to prevent sharp spikes or prolonged elevation of blood sugar.
+The American Diabetes Association advises monitoring the amount of carbs you eat at each meal or snack to prevent sharp spikes or prolonged glucose elevations.

-Carbohydrates are broken down into glucose during digestion and can lead to glucose spikes when eaten in large amounts.
-Make sure to pair your carbs with a source of protein and and fiber to reduce the chance of higher glucose spikes.
+Carbohydrates are broken down into glucose during digestion and can cause glucose spikes when consumed in large amounts.
+Make sure to pair your carbs with a source of protein and fiber to reduce the chance of higher glucose spikes.

-Getting appropriate amounts of exercise plays a crucial role in keeping A1C levels low and managing your blood sugar.
+Getting the right amount of exercise plays a crucial role in keeping A1C levels low and managing your glucose.
 Physical activity enhances insulin sensitivity, allowing the body to use insulin more effectively.

-Appropriate amounts of exercise also supports weight loss and weight maintenance efforts, which is important for managing A1C levels.
-Excess weight and obesity are risk factors for developing or worsening insulin resistance, which can negatively impact blood sugar control.
-However, over-training or improperly fueling for your workouts can backfire, adding more metabolic stress and potentially raising glucose levels as well.
+Appropriate amounts of exercise also support weight loss and weight maintenance efforts, which is important for managing A1C levels.
+Excess weight and obesity are risk factors for the development or worsening of insulin resistance, which can negatively affect glucose control.
+However, overtraining or improper fueling for your workouts can backfire, adding more metabolic stress and potentially raising glucose levels.
 So finding the right balance is important.

-Partnering with a qualified nutritionist can provide you with specialized guidance, education, and support to make healthy dietary decisions and effectively manage blood sugar levels.
-A nutrition professional such as a registered dietitian or certified nutrition specialist can provide individualized guidance and dietary support based on your unique needs, preferences, and health goals.
+Partnering with a qualified nutritionist can provide you with specialized guidance, education, and support to make healthy dietary decisions and effectively manage glucose levels.
+A nutrition professional, such as a registered dietitian or a certified nutrition specialist, can provide individualized guidance and dietary support tailored to your unique needs, preferences, and health goals.

 They can also take your unique medical history, lifestyle, cultural background, and dietary restrictions into account.
-They can help you make practical meal plans that align with your dietary goals and blood sugar targets, which can be especially useful in managing your A1C levels.
+They can help you make practical meal plans that align with your dietary goals and glucose targets, which can be especially useful in managing your A1C levels.

 a woma doing yoga in the park